Carotid Artery Disease (Stenosis)

 Detecting and Diagnosing Carotid Disease

 Carotid disease is usually discovered either because a patient experiences symptoms or because a physician listens over the neck and hears an abnormal sound called a bruit during a routine physical examination.
-It is important to recognize the symptoms that may herald an oncoming stroke so that medical care can be started as soon as possible.
+It is important to recognize the symptoms that may signal an oncoming stroke so that medical care can be started as soon as possible.

 Diagnostic Methods